kanieladenis/My_Data_Science_Notes/yil.md

 20211215 - Yesterday I Learned: about Machine Learning with Clustering.
 Clustering is unspervised ML methodology that groups features by similarity to identify a new thing.
 It uses K-Means, Hierarchical, and DBSCAN.
 K-Means groups by closest distance to centeroid.
 Heirarchy groups based organization level.
 DBSCAN groups by density of obersvations.
 20211216 - Yesterday I Learned: more about wrangling data.
 We used learned more methods to looks for nulls.
 How to count nulls across rows and columns.
 What do with nulls per feature.
 20220103 - Yesterday I Learned: we return from a two week break (17Dec  - 2Jan)
+20220104 - Yesterday I Learned: about clustering using KMeans as the modeling method.
+We learned to use the elbow method to find the best value for k.
+I learned to visualize clusters with scatter plot.